 - synchrotron Mössbauer source (SMS).

-Other beamlines which might serve with complementary techniques on related topics are for studies on magnetism ID08, XMAS and on surfaces ID3, SPLINE.
+Other beamlines which might serve with complementary techniques on related topics are for studies on magnetism ID32 and XMAS.
 Phonons can be studied at the beamline ID28.